-In addition, the COCO loggers can be configured to output these variables as integers, which can save considerable space in case of a large number of integer variables (see the Top Trumps suites).
-This is done through the observer's log_discrete_as_int parameter, which is set to false by default.
+In addition, the COCO loggers can be configured to output these variables as integers, which can save considerable space in case of a large number of integer variables (such as in the Top Trumps suites).
+This is done through the observer's log_discrete_as_int parameter (set to false by default).